Glance-Say: Multimodal Human-Robot Collaboration and Intent Recognition via Sticky Glance

 Our main contributions are summarized below: \begin{itemize}

-\item We propose a gaze grounding and sticky intent stabilization module that maps noisy gaze to object-centric intent, maintaining robust target assignment under micro-saccades and dynamic object motion without prolonged fixation, per-task fine tuning or initialization, achieving a tracking rate of 0.94 for dynamic targets and a selection accuracy of 0.98 for static targets.
+\item We propose a gaze grounding and intent stabilization module that maps noisy gaze into an object-centric gaze-motion evidence field, maintaining robust target assignment and switching under micro-saccades and dynamic object motion without prolonged fixation, per-task fine-tuning or initialization.